Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] ionic ios(ready)
 - [ ] make the small item to a component
 - [ ] page num and total directive
-- [ ] conside to use loadin-bar instead of loading-modal
+- [ ] conside to use loading-bar instead of loading-modal
 - [ ] use lazy load to deal with the images

 # issues